In Depth: China’s Surging Auto Sales Mask an Industry in Crisis

 - Zhejiang Geely Holding Group Co.
 Ltd.

 - Li Shufu, chairman of Zhejiang Geely Holding Group Co.
-Ltd., warned that "endless involution and crude price wars" could compromise product quality.
-Geely Automobile, a subsidiary, is working to consolidate its brand structure by fully acquiring and merging with its premium EV subsidiary Zeekr.
+Ltd., cautioned that excessive competition and price wars in China's auto industry could lead to compromised products.
+Despite market conditions, Geely Automobile, a subsidiary, is actively consolidating by fully acquiring and merging with its premium EV brand, Zeekr.
+This internal restructuring aims to streamline its brand structure.

 - Guangzhou Automobile Group Co.
 Ltd.

 - Guangzhou Automobile Group Co.
-Ltd. (GAC Group) is experiencing significant losses, booking a 2.6 billion yuan net loss in the first half of 2025, compared to a profit in the same period last year.
-This is attributed to the intense price war in China's auto market.
-To adapt, GAC Group is integrating its Aion and Trumpchi brands to share R&D and procurement costs.
+Ltd. (GAC Group) suffered a 2.6 billion yuan net loss in the first half of 2025, a significant drop from its 1.5 billion yuan profit in the same period last year.
+This loss is attributed to the ongoing price war in China's auto market.
+The company is responding by integrating its Aion and Trumpchi brands to share R&D and procurement costs.

 - China FAW Group Co.
 Ltd.